Stability theory of game-theoretic group feature explanations for machine learning models: Introduction

-The objective of a model explainer is to quantify the contribution of each predictor to the value of a predictive model $f$ trained on the data $(X,Y)$, where $X \in \R^n$ are predictors and $Y$ is a response variable.
-There is a comprehensive body of research that discusses approaches for construction of \emph{post-hoc explainers}, as well as \emph{explainable} and \emph{self-explainable} models.
-Some of the notable works on this topic are \cite{Friedman} on Partial Dependence Plots (PDP), \cite{Ribeiro et al} on Local Interpretable Model-agnostic Explanations (LIME), \cite{LundbergLee} on Shapley additive explanations (SHAP), \cite{Hu et al} on locally interpretable models based on data partitioning, \cite{Vaughan et al} on explainable neural networks, \cite{Alvarez-Melis, Elton} on self-explainable models, among others.
+There is a comprehensive body of research that discusses approaches for construction of post-hoc explainers, as well as self-explainable models.
+Some of the notable works on this topic are \cite{Friedman} on Partial Dependence Plots (PDP), \cite{Ribeiro et al} on Local Interpretable Model-agnostic Explanations (LIME), \cite{LundbergLee} on Shapley additive explanations (SHAP) based on Shapley value \cite{Shapley}, \cite{Hu et al} on locally interpretable models based on data partitioning, \cite{Vaughan et al} on explainable neural networks, \cite{Alvarez-Melis, Elton} on self-explainable models, among others.

-Many promising interpretability techniques developed in the past several years utilize ideas from cooperative game theory for constructing explainers.
-In this setting, given a model $f$, the features $X=(X_1,\dots,X_n)$ are viewed as $n$ players playing a random \emph{cooperative game} $v(S;X,f)$, a set function on the subsets of indices $S\subseteq \{1,2,\dots,n\}$.
+Many promising interpretability techniques utilize ideas from cooperative game theory for constructing explainers using game values with appropriately designed games adopted to a machine learning setting \cite{Strumbelj2014,LundbergTreeSHAP,Wang-Lundberg,ChenLShapley2019,Miroshnikov2022,Teneggi2023,Saabasdoc,Cohen2023}.
+In this setting, given a model $f$, the features $X=(X_1,\dots,X_n)$ are viewed as $n$ players playing a random cooperative game $v(S;X,f)$, a set function on the subsets of indices $S\subseteq \{1,2,\dots,n\}$.
 Here the randomness comes from the features.
-While the literature considers games that are observations of random games, in our paper we will view them as random variables.
+While the literature considers games that are observations of random games, in our paper we will view them as random variables which enables us to perform rigorous analysis.